-Today, more than 60 percent of all the photographs taken in the world are taken with a cell phone camera, and Apple’s iPhone is the most popular smart phone.
-This program is packed with information on how to take great photographs with your iPhone, as well as some of the best apps for capturing iPhone photos and fine-tuning and sharing them on your iPhone, iPad, PC, or Mac.
-During this fun program you will learn:
+Today, more than 80 percent of all the photographs taken in the world are taken with a cell phone camera, and Apple’s iPhone is the most popular smart phone.
+These programs are packed with information on how to take great photographs with your iPhone, as well as some of the best apps for capturing iPhone photos and fine-tuning and sharing them on your iPhone, iPad, PC, or Mac.
+During these fun programs you will learn:

-– The best settings for your iPhone, and when and how to use the Flash, HDR, Grid and Panorama options;
+– The best settings for your iPhone, and when and how to use the Flash, HDR, and Grid options;

 – The best capture apps (mostly free or $1-$5) for your iPhone, and how to use them to take sharp, colorful, well-exposed photos;

-– How to double the resolution of your iPhone;
+– How to shoot Raw files with your iPhone;

-– How to organize your iPhone photos into albums, and how to back up your iPhone photos and synchronize them with your iPad, PC, or Mac;
+– How to organize your iPhone photos, and how to back up your iPhone photos and synchronize them with your iPad, PC, or Mac;

 – Some of the best apps for editing and fine-tuning your iPhone images, and how to create fine art photos with your iPad, PC, or Mac;

-– How to share your iPhone pictures with family and friends using email, slide programs, Facebook, and Flickr, and how to make great color prints from your iPhone photos;
+– How to share your iPhone pictures with family and friends using email, text messages, slide programs, Facebook, and Flickr, and how to make great color prints from your iPhone photos;

-– Tips on composition, lighting, and classroom exercises using your iPhone;
+– Many tips on composition, lighting, and a variety of enjoyable classroom exercises using your iPhone;

-– Tips for digiscoping using your iPhone with a spotting scope;
+– Tips for digiscoping, using your iPhone with a spotting scope or a microscope;

 – Useful websites, books, and other resources.

-Most of the techniques and apps discussed in this program are also applicable to Android phones, but this program is specifically designed for iPhones.
-The full-day program includes an afternoon photo shoot with your iPhone followed by a review/critique by Ian Adams of a selection of your iPhone images taken during the photo shoot.
+Many of the techniques and apps discussed in this program are also applicable to Android phones, but this program is specifically designed for iPhones.
+The 1-1/2 day program includes an afternoon photo shoot with your iPhone, followed by a review/critique by Ian Adams (usually one week after the workshop) of a selection of your iPhone images taken during the afternoon photo shoot.

 The best camera is the one you always have with you – your iPhone!

-Digital Landscape & Garden Photography Workshop (one day)
+Digital Landscape & Garden Photography Workshop (1-1/2 days)

-This is an intensive, full-day classroom program designed to provide participants with an understanding of basic tools and techniques for digital landscape and garden photography, based on Ian Adams’ books, The Art Of Garden Photography and A Photographer’s Guide to Ohio – Volumes 1 &2.
-Topics covered in the workshop include:
+This is an intensive, 1-1/2-day program designed to provide participants with an understanding of tools and techniques for digital landscape and garden photography, based on Ian Adams’ books, The Art Of Garden Photography and A Photographer’s Guide to Ohio – Volumes 1 &2.
+Topics covered in the morning classroom session include:

 Equipment: Point-&-shoot and digital SLR cameras and lenses; tripods and other useful accessories; filters; digital storage media.
 Guidelines for using digital cameras in the field, including important camera settings and controls.
 Mobile photography using your iPhone or other smartphone.